$89.70

 Summary

-Ancient Literature for New Testament Studies is a multivolume series designed to introduce essential ancient texts that shaped the cultural, historical, and literary landscape of the New Testament.
+Ancient Literature for New Testament Studies is a multivolume series designed to introduce readers to the key ancient texts that provide the cultural, historical, and literary context for understanding the New Testament.

-Each volume offers introductory essays to the collection, followed by detailed articles on the relevant texts.
-Each article will cover:
+Each volume in the series includes introductory essays to the specific corpus of texts, followed by detailed articles on relevant works.
+These articles will cover:

 - Introductory matters